ucsb-cs156/f25/lab/jpa05/proj-happycows.md

 * Open *two separate terminal windows*
 * In the first window, start up the backend with:
   ```
+  mvn compile # sometimes you have to run this on first booting or else mvn spring-boot:run prematurely exits
   mvn spring-boot:run
   ```
 * In the second window: